jack421myhre/challenge-01/README.md

-# challenge-01
+# challenge 01 - Code Refactor

-Solution to challenge 01
+This is my solution to the code refactor challenge.